Back to blog

 A typical error that is made when calculating TCPI is when cost data is incorrectly entered into the project management formulas including when Actual Cost is under-reported or when Budget At Completion is over-estimated.
 This can result in a wrong budgeting and forecasting of the financial position of the company and a wrong evaluation of cost performance.
 Furthermore, many fail to consider the cost of work in progress in the formulation of their TCPI and this can significantly shift.

-These mistakes can therefore be avoided by practicing accuracy in Earned Value calculations and keeping a good understanding of each of the components of the formula.
-Other mistakes that can be made include: Other means that can be used to avoid these errors include periodic updates on the delivery of the project and its financial estimates and cost controls.
+These mistakes can be avoided by practicing accuracy in Earned Value calculations and understanding each component of the formula.
+Other means to avoid these errors include periodic updates on project delivery, financial estimates, and cost controls.
 Keep in mind the following things:

 • Miscalculations of cost data can be introduced if the Actual Cost is underestimated or if the Budget At Completion is overestimated and this affects TCPI formulas.